tmwinjil/CMPT-300/assign4/assign4_part2/README.txt

 We have also given you a few functions to help you monitor what happens when you call your functions.
 Most important is the try_mymem() function.
-If you run your code with "mem -try <args>", it will call this function, which you can use to demonstrate the effects of your memory operations.
+If you run your code with "./mem-try <args>", it will call this function, which you can use to demonstrate the effects of your memory operations.
 These functions have no effect on test code, so use them to your advantage.